sohammandal1/ArtificialIntelligenceforEconomics-AI60003/README.md

 The purpose of this repository is to serve as a helpful resource for:
 - Students planning to take this course in future semesters.
-- Enthusiasts looking to explore **Graph Traversal& AI Algorithms,Options & Futures,Game Theory and Auctions**.
+- Enthusiasts looking to explore **Graph Traversal & AI Algorithms,Options & Futures,Game Theory and Auctions**.

 Feel free to explore, learn, and contribute! 🚀